 The framework comes with pre-defined page layouts that make it easy to create rich landing pages.
 Our pre-defined templates include:

-Most MindTouch customers use the default architecture structure for product content such as documentation, user manuals, installation guides, etc. However, in other cases there are more effective approaches to structuring your content.
+Most MindTouch customers use the default architecture structure for product content such as documentation, user manuals, installation guides, etc. However, in other cases there are more effective approaches to structure your content.

 How do I structure content for different departments?

-The following four examples provide models of how to use the same architecture templates for different structures to more effectively engage different users throughout your organization.
+The following four example, provides models of how to use the same architecture templates in a different structure to more effectively engage different users throughout your organization.

 Your product team is one of the most valuable and consistent resources to provide value to your customers.
-Your product team typically has technical documentation including:
+You product team typically has technical documentation including:

 In additional to a rich source of material, the product team also has a wealth of knowledge among subject matter experts, developers, testers and more.

 Structure: Set your categories (product/persona) and guides to semi-public so the overarching structure cannot be altered.
 Grant your authors access to create and edit knowledge under the user guides.

 Your support department typically is the front-line for emerging and urgent issues.
 As agents encounter new issues and identify solutions, they discover a wealth of knowledge that is crucial to capture and centralize.
 This content may include: